KaliedaRik/Scrawl-canvas/README.md

 ## Installation and use

-There are two main ways to include Scrawl-canvas in your project:
+There are three main ways to include Scrawl-canvas in your project:

 ### Download, unpack, use